andcarnivorous/NLD/README.md

 | 0 	| [one, awesom, string, ,, written, person, .] |    [(This, DT), (one, CD), (is, VBZ), (my, PRP$),... |
 | 1 	| [two, awesom, string, ,, written, person, 2, .] | [(This, DT), (two, CD), (is, VBZ), (my, PRP$),... |
 | 2 	| [three, awesom, string, ,, written, person, 3, .] |   [(This, DT), (three, CD), (is, VBZ), (my, PRP$... |

-## Install

-To install the package, from the root directory of the repository, run the following:

-`python3 setup.py install --user`

-This will also install nltk 3.4.5